Music and politics: Latin American music

+Latin American music has been intertwined with politics across the years.
+1950s, 1960s, and 1970s protest songs played a critical role in the fight against authoritarian regimes in countries like Chile, Argentina, and Brazil.
+Today, Latin American musicians continue to tackle pressing social and political issues like immigration, inequality, and corruption through their work.
+As economist and musician Sumangala Damodaran explains, lyrics intertwined with activism are shaping the vast region's political landscape, creating a repertoire of new genres, and inspiring new generations of artists to do the same.

+Some notable political issues across the region include discrimination, toxic masculinity, and colonization.
+Musical artists from across Latin America have contributed to the fight political issues occurring in their specific countries, like Bad Bunny for Puerto Rico and Los Tigres del Norte for Mexico.
+Throughout history, artists across Latin America have used music as a political tool to bring awareness to social issues.

 Nueva Canción

 Nueva canción or "New Song" is a musical movement that emerged in Latin America in the late 1950s and early 1960s.
 In a Remezcla article, Julyssa Lopez discloses that the genre focused on socially and politically conscious lyrics, often addressing the oppression and inequality experienced by marginalized communities, especially the Indigenous culture.
-Global languages and cultures professor Robert Neustadt affirms that artists like Violeta Parra, Victor Jara, and Inti-Ilimani used their music to speak out against censorship, state violence, and human rights abuses.
+Global languages and cultures professor Robert Neustadt affirms that artists like Violeta Parra, Víctor Jara, and Inti-Ilimani used their music to speak out against censorship, state violence, and human rights abuses.

 Nueva canción was relevant because it gave voice and visibility to social and political issues and provided a platform for marginalized communities to express their struggles and resistance through music.
 It also played a significant role in the fight against oppressive regimes and contributed to the development of cultural identity and social consciousness in Latin America.

 Salsa

+Salsa is most known for its rhythm and inclusion of various instruments.
+Cumbia is characterized by its energetic rhythm and fusion of African, Indigenous, and European influences.
+It has evolved over time, incorporating various musical styles and instruments, and continues to dominate dance floors in Latin America and beyond.
+Cumbia's relevance lies in its ability to bring people together, celebrate hybridity of the Latin American culture, while also serving as a marker of race and class differences in Latin American countries like Puerto, Rico, and Venezuela.
+Political themes in salsa have included racial discrimination, white supremacy, colonialism, sexism, homophobia, environmental disaster.